Travel with Children

 All the following beaches have shallow waters, fine sand (for sandcastles), various activities (pedalos, boat rides, volleyball or similar), plus family-friendly restaurants and ice-cream vendors within tottering distance of the sand.

-- Fuerteventura Corralero Viejo, Muelle Chico (Corralero), Caleta de Fuste, Costa Calma, Playa del Matorral (Morro Jable)
+- Fuerteventura Corralejo Viejo, Muelle Chico (Corralejo), Caleta de Fuste, Costa Calma, Playa del Matorral (Morro Jable)

 - Lanzarote Playa Grande (Puerto del Carmen), Playa Blanca, Playa del Castillo (Caleta de Fuste)

 - Gran Canaria Playa de las Canteras, Playa del Inglés, Playa Mogán